svkucheryavski/svelte-plots-basic/README.md

 </div>
 ```

-Then run `npm run dev` in terminal and open `localhost:5000` in browser.
+Then run `npm run dev` in terminal and open the URL provided by npm in browser.
 That is it.

 Example below shows how to create a plot with axis, box and grid as well as how to combine several plot series together.